go-swagger/go-swagger/docs/use/models/schemas.md

 > NOTE: read-only properties are not rendered as pointers.

-API developers may use the converter utilities provided by the `go-openapi/swag` and `go-openapi/strfmt/conv` packages to manipulate pointers more easily.
+API developers may use the conversion utilities provided by the `go-openapi/swag` and `go-openapi/strfmt/conv` packages to manipulate pointers more easily.

 > **Known limitations**: